January 1, 2020 – June 30, 2020

 For more information about our approach to and resources for safety and privacy, please take a look at our About Transparency Reporting tab at the bottom of the page.

 Account / Content Violations

-We enforced against 3,788,227 pieces of content, globally, for violations of our Community Guidelines, which amounts to less than .012% of total Story postings.
-Our teams take action on such violations, whether it’s to remove content, delete accounts, report information to the National Center for Missing & Exploited Children (NCMEC), or escalate to law enforcement.
+More than four billion Snaps are created each day using our camera.
+From January 1, 2020 - June 30, 2020, we enforced against 3,872,218 pieces of content, globally, for violations of our Community Guidelines—which amounts to less than 0.012% of all Story postings.
+Our teams generally take action on such violations quickly, whether it is to remove Snaps, delete accounts, report information to the National Center for Missing & Exploited Children (NCMEC), or escalate to law enforcement.
 In the vast majority of cases, we enforce against content within 2 hours of receiving an in-app report.

-*The Content Reports reflect alleged violations via our in app reporting product.
+*The Content Reports reflect alleged violations via our in-app and support inquiries.

 |Region||Content Reports*||Content Enforced||Unique Accounts Enforced|

 - January 1, 2020 - June 30, 2020